endercase/Server-Monitor/README.md

 <br>
 #Requisites
-* You need to have Lisk installed.
+* You need to have Shift installed.
 * Install this script only in one server and make sure you whitelist this server's IP in all servers.
 * You need to have [fs, http, node-cmd, path] installed in npm, for example: npm install node-cmd
 * Make sure to add your new serverport number to your firewall.
 If you are using UFW maybe this can help you: [UFW - First time with a firewall] (https://forum.lisk.io/viewtopic.php?f=38&t=1342)